Best Chicken-Free Cat Food (2026)

 How do I know if my cat is allergic to chicken?

 Symptoms often include itching, skin inflammation, vomiting, or diarrhea.
-An elimination diet is the best way to diagnose.
+A veterinarian-supervised elimination diet is the most reliable way to investigate a suspected chicken allergy.

 Is chicken fat safe for allergic cats?